 In the morning you travel to Dachau to visit KZ Dachau which was the first Concentration Camp of Nazi Germany, soon erected after Hitler came into power in 1933.
 Rail to Dachau and the bus to the Memorial Site is included in the price of the tour, admission to the Memorial Site is free.
 At the site you may join an English-speaking tour organized by volunteers working for the memorial site or get an audio guide which is available in English.
 The 22-minute documentary “The Dachau Concentration Camp” is shown in English several times a day (free of charge).
 Including the travel time from/to Munich Central Station, you need about 4-5 hours for a visit.
 For more detailed information you may also want to look at our Blog “Dachau memorial site – day trip by rail from Munich”.

 DAY 3 Salzburg

 In 1938, when Austria was annexed to Germany, Salzburg was the only city in Austria where a book burning took place (at the “Residenzplatz”) and Salzburg´s Synagogue was burned.
-Jewish inhabitants were forced to sell their homes and businesses and soon Salzburg was among the first cities in Austria declaring itself “arianised” – “free of Jews”.
-Since Adolf Hitler spend much time at the “Berghof”on the Obersalzberg Mountain (Eagles Nest) located above Berchtesgaden, he used Klessheim Palace (which today is the seat of Salzburg casino) for hosting international guests.
+Jewish inhabitants were forced to sell their homes and businesses and soon Salzburg was among the first cities in Austria declaring itself “Arianised” – “free of Jews”.
+Since Adolf Hitler spent much time at the “Berghof” on the Obersalzberg Mountain (Eagles Nest) located above Berchtesgaden, he used Klessheim Palace (which today is the seat of Salzburg casino) for hosting international guests.